Early history of American football: The "Boston game"

 While the game was banned in colleges, it was becoming popular in numerous east coast prep schools.
 In the 1860s, manufactured inflatable balls were introduced through the innovations of shoemaker Richard Lindon.
 These were much more regular in shape than the handmade balls of earlier times, making kicking and carrying easier.
-Two general types of football had evolved by this time: "kicking" games (like the game played at Cambridge University) which later served as the basis for the rules of the Football Association, and "running" (or "carrying") games, which later served as the basis for the laws laid down by the Rugby Football Union in 1871.
-A hybrid of the two, known as the "Boston game", was played by a team called the Oneida Football Club.
+Two general types of football had evolved by this time: "kicking" games (like the game played at Cambridge University) which later served as the basis for the rules of the Football Association (soccer) in 1863, and "running" (or "carrying") games, which later served as the basis for the laws laid down by the Rugby Football Union in 1871.
+A hybrid of the two, known as the "Boston game", was already played by a team called the Oneida Football Club.
 The club, considered by some historians as the first formal football club in the United States, was formed in 1862 by graduates of Boston's elite preparatory schools.
 They played mostly among themselves, though they organized a team of non-members to play a game in November 1863, which the Oneidas won easily.
 The game caught the attention of the press, and "the Boston game" continued to spread throughout the 1860s.
 Oneida, from 1862 to 1865, reportedly never lost a game or even gave up a single point.

 The game began to return to college campuses by the late 1860s.
 Yale, Princeton, Rutgers University, and Brown University began playing the popular "kicking" game during this time.
 In 1867, Princeton used rules based on those of the London Football Association.
 A "running game", resembling rugby football, was taken up by the Montreal Football Club in Canada in 1868.